unahouExosite/docs/guide/README.md

     other protocol recipients.
 -   It allows users to share their data with other users in a secure, controlled manner.

+This guide serves as a taxonomy of concepts used in the One Platform.

 Terminology
 -----------